XanaGA/MapEvaluation/README.md

 ## Map Comparator (Python code)
-Two python scripts: mc_func.py (cointaining the required functions) and map_comparator.py (executable to compare maps with a ground truth)
+Two python scripts: **mc_func.py** (cointaining the required functions) and **map_comparator.py** (executable to compare maps with a ground truth)

 ### map_comparator.py
 Takes as imput the path to the ground truth .pgm file, the path to the .pgm file of map to be evaluated (or to the directory that contains the different .pgm files off all the maps to evaluate), and the path of the file where the results will be saved (in .pkl format).
 It prints on the screen and saves in the mentioned file the average and standard deviation of metrics specified as arguments.
-Those arguments can be passed in the script itself or usinf the command line (be sure to comment and uncomment the apropiate lines in map_comparator.py file).
+Those arguments can be passed in the script itself or using the command line (be sure to comment and uncomment the apropiate lines in map_comparator.py file).

-* IMPORTANT:
+* **IMPORTANT**: Is required that the maps and the ground truth are obtained on the same "map" frame and that the resolution is the same.

-Arguments (Note that always work with ABSOLUTE paths):
+#### Arguments (Note that always work with ABSOLUTE paths):

-* ground_truth: Absolute path of the ground truth .pgm file (it should be in the same directory as the .yaml file)
+* **ground_truth**: Absolute path of the ground truth .pgm file (it should be in the same directory as the .yaml file)

-* map_path: File/directory absolute path of the evaluated maps.
+* **map_path**: File/directory absolute path of the evaluated maps.
 In case is only one file, it should be the absolute path to the .pgm file (it should be in the same directory as the .yaml file); if it is a directory, it should contain the .pgm and .yaml files of the maps that we want to evaluate.

-* file_dest: Absolute path to the file where to store the results.
+* **file_dest**: Absolute path to the file where to store the results.
 That will be a dictionary in a .pkl format

-* align_mode: Way to proceed when aligning the maps (intersection or union), deafult intersection.
+* **align_mode**: Way to proceed when aligning the maps (intersection or union), deafult intersection.

-* resolution: Resolution of the maps (should be the SAME for all maps and the ground truth)
+* **resolution**: Resolution of the maps (should be the SAME for all maps and the ground truth)

-* metrics: Metrics that we want to be computed (in the script is passed as a list, in the command line just type the name of the metrics you are interested in separated by a space).
+* **metrics**: Metrics that we want to be computed (in the script is passed as a list, in the command line just type the name of the metrics you are interested in separated by a space).
 OPTIONS: 'error'(count of the cells misclasified), 'accuracy', 'precision', 'recall' and 'F1' (F1-score).

 * You can find specific information of this parameters and the way they are passed through the console by using the -h option (as showed below).